fwiko/discord-minecraft/README.md

             # put the ID of the channel you wish to send commands in here
             "commands_channel_id": 1234567890123456789,

-            # put the names of all roles you wish to be able to execute commands here (capitalisation matters)
+            # put the names of all roles you wish to be able to execute commands here
-            "allowed_roles": ['ExampleRole', 'Example Role', 'example role']
+            "allowed_roles": ['ExampleRole', 'Example Role', 'example role', 708133151653888112] }
-        }
 ```
 Fill in all necessary information if the self.config dict within the extension.